TomVincentUK/snompy/docs/guide/bulk_fdm.rst

    z_{Q0} \approx \frac{1.31 L r}{L + 2 r}

-from the ends of the ellipsoid, where :math:`r` is the radius of curvature at the pointy end of the ellipsoid, and :math:`L` is the semi-major axis length (the distance from the ellipsoid centre to the furthest point).
+from the ends of the ellipsoid, where :math:`r` is the radius of curvature at the pointy end, and :math:`L` is the semi-major axis length (the distance from the ellipsoid centre to the pointy end).

 The strength of the electric dipole moment can be related to the charges and their separation as